dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet size, followed by a symmetric key encoded using the method described in {{ecdh}}.

+### Algorithm-Specific Fields for X25519 encryption {#pkesk-x25519}

+- 32 octets representing an ephemeral X25519 public key.

+- A one-octet size, followed by an encrypted session key.

+See section 6.1 of {{RFC7748}} for more details on the computation of the ephemeral public key and the shared secret.
+The shared secret is passed to HKDF (see {{RFC5869}}) using SHA256, and the UTF-8-encoded string "OpenPGP X25519" as the info parameter.
+The resulting key is used to encrypt the session key with AES-128 keywrap, defined in {{RFC3394}}.
+Note that unlike ECDH, no checksum or padding are appended to the session key before keywrapping.
+Additionally, unlike ECDH, the derived key is not bound to the recipient key.
+Instead, the Intended Recipient Fingerprint subpacket SHOULD be used when creating a signed and encrypted message (see {{intended-recipient-fingerprint}}).

+### Algorithm-Specific Fields for X448 encryption {#pkesk-x448}

+- 56 octets representing an ephemeral X448 public key.

+- A one-octet size, followed by an encrypted session key.

+See section 6.2 of {{RFC7748}} for more details on the computation of the ephemeral public key and the shared secret.
+The shared secret is passed to HKDF (see {{RFC5869}}) using SHA512, and the UTF-8-encoded string "OpenPGP X448" as the info parameter.
+The resulting key is used to encrypt the session key with AES-256 keywrap, defined in {{RFC3394}}.
+Note that unlike ECDH, no checksum or padding are appended to the session key before keywrapping.
+Additionally, unlike ECDH, the derived key is not bound to the recipient key.
+Instead, the Intended Recipient Fingerprint subpacket SHOULD be used when creating a signed and encrypted message (see {{intended-recipient-fingerprint}}).

 ### Notes on PKESK {#pkesk-notes}

 An implementation MAY accept or use a Key ID of all zeros, or a key version of zero and no key fingerprint, to hide the intended decryption key.